Endometriosis: What you should know?

 Causes of Endometriosis

-The exact cause of endometriosis is not known yet, but the following endometriosis causes has been approved by the medical world.
+The exact cause of endometriosis is not known yet, but the following endometriosis causes have been approved by the medical world.

-- Retrograde menstruation: It is a process in which the menstrual blood flows backward to the fallopian tube and enters the pelvic region, instead to going outside through the vagina.
+It is a process in which the menstrual blood flows back to the fallopian tube and enters the pelvic region, instead to going outside through the vagina.
 The blood that flows back will stick on to other organs like ovaries, fallopian tube, rectum, etc. It thickens and bleeds when you have your menstrual cycle resulting in heavy bleeding.

-- Surgical scars: Retrograde menstruation is also possible when you have surgical scars or leakage during an abdominal surgery like caesarean delivery.
+Retrograde menstruation is also possible when you have surgical scars or leakage during an abdominal surgery like cesarean delivery.
 The menstrual blood will leak through the scar and flows back to the pelvic region.
-Also the blood may get attached to the incision.
+Also, the blood may get attached to the incision.

 The diagnosis of the illness is done through a physical examination, ultrasound imaging or Laparoscopy.
 Endometriosis treatment options include:

-- Endometriosis surgery: Endometrial tissues can be removed through a laparoscopic or laparatomy surgery while preserving the other reproductive organs.
-This will reinstate your chances of fertility, and therefore woman who are aiming for pregnancy often choose surgical method.
+Endometrial tissues can be removed through a laparoscopic or laparotomy surgery while preserving the other reproductive organs.
+This will reinstate your chances of fertility, and therefore the woman who are aiming for pregnancy often choose the surgical method.